shimpe/camala/_sources/gettingstarted.rst.txt

 SVG filters are supported in camala in the form of filter plugins.

-using an SVG filter plugin
+Using an SVG filter plugin
 --------------------------

 An SVG filter plugin consists of two files located in the templates/filters subfolder.